How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Explore Different Cultural Styles

-Lantern lights are a great alternative to traditional string lights and they can introduce an Asian flair to your gazebo.
+Lantern lights are a great alternative to traditional hanging lights, and they can introduce an Asian flair to your gazebo.

 To achieve this look, simply trace your roof edge with lantern string lights.
 Paint cherry blossoms on the surface of each lantern to make them your own.

-This idea should inspire you to go beyond the borders of your home design.
+I’m sure that this idea will inspire you to go beyond the borders of your home design.
 Let other cultural styles influence your own.

 Make It Shine